 The COVID-19 pandemic has had a profound impact on the health of low-income communities, particularly communities of color that have been marginalized by systemic racism and already suffer from inequitable distribution of resources.

-The health crisis also has highlighted the critical role that schools play in providing
+The health crisis has also highlighted the critical role that schools play in providing

-health services to students—and the significant deficits and disparities inherent in the current system.
+health services to students — and the significant deficits and disparities inherent in the current system.

 In March 2021, Healthy School Campaign’s published a policy brief analyzing the effectiveness of these changes: “Providing Health Services During School Closures: Lessons Learned + Recommendations for Action.”